BishopFox/badPods/yaml/priv/README.md

 #### Some other ideas:
-* Add your public key to node and ssh to it
+* Add your public key authorized_keys on the node and ssh to it
-* Crack passwords in /etc/shadow, see if you can use them to access other nodes
+* Crack passwords in /etc/shadow, see if you can use them to access control-plane nodes
 * Look at the volumes that each of the pods have mounted.
 You might find some pretty sensitive stuff in there.